kinghoddy/hoddy-ui/packages/core/README.md

 - `useRollAnimation` - For rotation and translation effects
 - `useThrownUpAnimation` - For spring-based upward animations

 All animation hooks accept similar configuration objects with properties like `duration`, `delay`, and animation-specific options.
+They return `animatedStyle` objects that work with `Animated.View` from react-native-reanimated for optimal performance.

 ## 🎯 Advanced Usage